Here's What "Healthy Eating" Looks Like in Different Countries

 But fast food and restaurants aren't the only problem—it's the way in which we eat and prepare food ourselves that's also cause for concern.
 Just to drive home even further how poor our eating habits have become, we researched the dieting standards of other countries and how they do "healthy eating."
 Keep scrolling for more info!

 The Chinese typically treat eating as a wellness practice, focusing on small portions and good-for-you ingredients that will better your system.
 Overprocessed, chemical-fortified foods aren't a part of the Chinese diet.
-Instead, bone- and vegetable-based soups are the norm, especially because the warm temperature aids in the digestive process.
+Instead, bone- and vegetable-based soups are the norm, especially because the warm temperature aids in the digestive process—cold temperatures constrict blood vessels, thus hindering digestion.
+Cold fluids also increase mucus production, decreasing your body's immune system function.

-Going off that, cold drinks aren't typically served with meals—tea, specifically green, helps support enzymatic activity.
-The average Chinese diet also includes colorful rice (combinations of black, red, purple, and brown rice are much more nutritious than white and brown rice alone), seafood, as well as a greater ratio of vegetables to meat.
+As such, cold drinks aren't typically served with meals—instead, tea (specifically green) is enjoyed especially for its ability to support enzymatic activity.
+The Chinese often also eat colorful rice (combinations of black, red, purple, and brown rice are much more nutritious than white and brown rice alone), seafood, as well as a greater ratio of vegetables to meat.

-The Chinese diet also greatly focuses on portion control, and followers choose to eat out of small plates and bowls and, of course, use chopsticks to eat their food, which results in smaller bites.
-(Note to self: Don't throw away the wooden chopsticks that come when I order takeout, thus causing me to take heaping forkfuls.)
+The Chinese diet also greatly focuses on portion control; individuals choose to eat out of small plates and bowls and use chopsticks to eat their food, which results in smaller bites.
+(Note to self: If I don't throw away the wooden chopsticks that come when I order takeout, maybe I'll stop eating by the heaping forkfuls.)

-France also focuses on portion control (which is probably why they're able to enjoy those yummy pastries and cheeses).
-But speaking of cheese, you won't find chemically produced yellow squares of cheese or bricks of processed cheddar in France—instead, residents eat full-fat cheese in small servings, which was found to cause less weight gain than low-fat cheese.
+France also focuses on portion control (which is probably why they're able to enjoy those yummy pastries and cheeses without the guilt).
+But speaking of cheese, you won't find chemically produced yellow squares of cheese or bricks of processed cheddar in France—instead, they eat full-fat cheese in small servings, which was found to cause less weight gain than low-fat cheese.
 The French also eat plenty of fresh fish and very little processed and fried foods.

-You've heard of the Mediterranean diet before, and there's a reason it's spread to other countries.
-This lifestyle (truly) focuses on plant-based foods and good fats like olive oil and omega-3s (bye, butter).
+You've heard of the Mediterranean diet before, and there's a reason it's gaining traction and spreading to other continents.
+This diet—no—lifestyle focuses on plant-based foods and good fats like olive oil and omega-3s (bye, butter).
 Grecian people (and other Mediterranean countries) also use spices instead of salt to season their food, and they eat very little red meat, focusing instead on fresh fish, vegetables, and whole grains.

-While Brazil does have a large portion of the population that is obese, the country's health officials have instituted new dietary guidelines applicable to all social classes, bearing in mind the cultural and social implications of food choices.
+While a large portion of Brazil's population is obese, the country's health officials have instituted new dietary guidelines applicable to all social classes, bearing in mind the cultural and social implications of food choices.
 For starters, they suggest eating in the company of others, which encourages people to eat regularly, healthfully, and in appropriate environments.
 They also encourage preparing fresh ingredients instead of gorging on ready-to-eat meals (we're looking at you, fast food) and avoiding fats, oils, salt, and sugar.

 Want to know which type of diet is best for weight loss?
 Check out this new survey.